Ludo.ai

 Textured models per $20/mo~80 (3 credits each, 250 credits)~33 (30 credits each, 1,000 credits)

 Meshy does one thing and does it deeply: 3D.
-Text-to-3D, image-to-3D, PBR texturing, Smart Remesh retopology, auto-rigging, and a 500+ clip animation library, with plugins for Unity, Unreal, Godot, Roblox Studio, and Blender.
-If a studio's question is "what's the strongest AI 3D generator," Meshy is usually the answer, and we're not going to pretend otherwise.
+Text-to-3D and image-to-3D (single or multi-image), PBR texturing up to 8K, quad retopology, auto-rigging for humanoids and quadrupeds, and a 600+ clip animation library, plus plugins for Unity, Unreal, Godot, Roblox Studio, Blender, Maya, ZBrush and 3ds Max.
+If a studio's only question is "what's the strongest dedicated AI 3D tool," Meshy is usually the answer, and we're not going to pretend otherwise.

 Where Meshy goes deeper

-Where Ludo goes broader - and further per dollar
+Where Ludo goes further per dollar, and closer to your engine

-This difference is bigger than it looks.
-On Meshy's free plan, everything you make is public and licensed CC BY 4.0 - commercial use requires attribution, and current-generation (Meshy 6) models can't be downloaded at all until you pay; paid plans grant full private ownership.
-Assets you generate with Ludo are yours to use in commercial games, and the free trial's 30 credits produce real, downloadable models.
-If you're evaluating tools by generating a test asset, only one of the two lets you actually walk away with it.
+Try both for free, but only one lets you keep the result.
+On Meshy's free plan generated models can no longer be downloaded at all; free assets are under CC BY 4.0, and full private ownership starts with the $20/mo Pro plan.
+Assets you generate with Ludo are licensed for use in your commercial games, and the free trial's 30 credits produce real, downloadable models.
+If you're evaluating tools by generating a test asset, only one of the two lets you walk away with it.

 API and MCP

 Both ship a REST API and an official MCP server, so both can be driven from Claude, Cursor, or your own agents.
-The differences are in the fine print: Meshy's API requires a paid plan, charges credits for rigging and animation calls (free in its web app), and deletes API-generated assets after 3 days for non-Enterprise users.
-Ludo's API and MCP come with the $50/mo Pro plan and cover the whole asset stack from one server - images, sprite animation, 3D (3 credits per GLB model with PBR textures, typically 60-120 seconds), audio, and video - so an agent can build a game's full asset set through a single integration.
+Meshy's API requires a paid plan, charges credits for rigging and animation calls, and deletes API-generated assets after 3 days for non-Enterprise users.
+Ludo's API and MCP come with the $50/mo Pro plan and cover the whole asset stack from one server: images, sprite animation, 3D (create model, rig, animate from prompt, animate from preset, all with the same joint-naming options), audio, and video, so an agent can build a game's full asset set through a single integration.
+API assets aren't auto-deleted.

 Which should you choose?